open-mpi/ompi/docs/installing-open-mpi/sysadmins.rst

 However, a system-wide Open MPI installation can be customized on a per-user basis in two important ways:

-* *Per-user MCA parameters:* Each user can set their own set of MCA parameters, potentially overriding system-wide defaults.
+* *Per-user MCA parameters:* Each user can
+  :ref:`set their own set of MCA parameters, <label-running-setting-mca-param-values>` potentially overriding system-wide defaults.
 * *Per-user plug-ins:* Users can install their own Open MPI plug-ins under ``$HOME/.openmpi/components``.
 In this way, developers can experiment with new components without destabilizing Open MPI for the rest